renathossain/vscode-markdown-runner/README.md

-# Markdown Code Block Runner
+# Markdown Code Block Runner for VS Code

 Enables the seamless execution of code blocks in any language within Markdown files in VS Code.